dwyl/one-tap-in-1.18/README.md

 The UI is simple: it uses the ready-to-use Google One Tap button that wether re-uses your browser account (if logged-in) or goes through a Google login process.

-We introduce two modules: a CSRF check module and a JWT check module against Google's public certs.
+We introduce two modules: a CSRF check module and a JWT check module against Google's public certs and a "bonus" for the CSP rules (and curiously, does it wrong because it demands "unsafe-inline" !!).

 ## Code generator: